-Restricted cash consists of funds restricted for housing assistance payments under the Section 8 Housing Choice Vouchers program.
+Restricted cash consists of funds restricted for housing assistance payments under the Section 8 Housing Choice Vouchers program and cash restricted for tenant security deposits.

 Capital Assets

 Capital assets are recorded at cost if their cost exceeds \$1,000.
 Donated assets are recorded at fair value at the date of donation.
 Routine repairs and maintenance are charged against operations.